Mycoearthdome/StreamZ/README.md

 - `--eval-split <fraction>` controls what fraction of labelled data is reserved for evaluation when `target_files.txt` is not present (default `0.2`).
 - `--force` retrains the model even when a saved model exists.
 - `--retrain` behaves like `--force` and can be used without `--eval`.
+- `--check-embeddings` prints embedding quality metrics for the saved model.

 ## Feature Caching